 One of these areas, the new FINRA Rule 3110 which governs Supervision, is perhaps the most complex.
 The Rule is broken down into five (5) key sub-sections:

-3110(d) requires a supervisory process for reviewing securities transactions with the aim to more readily identify trades that violate Exchange Act provisions or FINRA rules on insider trading.
-This includes identifying violative trades on covered accounts and performing internal investigation reporting.
+- 3110(d) requires a supervisory process for reviewing securities transactions with the aim to more readily identify trades that violate Exchange Act provisions or FINRA rules on insider trading.
+This includes identifying violative trades on covered accounts and performing an internal investigation report.

-In next week’s blog post, CCLS will further review new FINRA Consolidated Supervision Rules, including Rules 3120, 3150 and 3170.
+In next week’s blog post, Core Compliance will further review the new FINRA Consolidated Supervision Rules, including Rules 3120, 3150, and 3170.

 GENERAL DISCLAIMER: Information contained within this blog does not create a business-client relationship, and none of the content of this blog can be deemed to be consultive business advice.